 On average, the customer lifetime value of a holiday shopper is 15% lower than year-round customers.
 They chase sales and promotions, expect free shipping, and can be far outside the norm of your typical customer base.
 To boost ecommerce conversion rates during the holidays you can’t just rely on what works other times of the year.
-Instead, you to rethink some of the essential elements of the customer lifecycle.
+Instead, you to need rethink some of the essential elements of the customer lifecycle.

 Because the holiday shopper is a lower-value customer you can no longer rely on the same advertising spend or channels that you do other times of the year.

 - Recalculate customer lifetime value: Figure out what the customer lifetime value is for your holiday shopper and use this to shape budget allocation

 - Recalculate the ROI of marketing channels and campaigns:While one channel might convert well year-round, it may not be the best source for this time of the year.
 Use your new view of the holiday shoppers’ customer lifetime value to make sure you’re allocating budget to your best acquisition sources for the holiday shopper.